Rheoli Adnoddau Dynol (MSc)

 This programme is accredited by the Chartered Institute of Personnel and Development (CIPD).

 Meini prawf derbyn

-Suitable applicants who possess a minimum 2:1 honours degree (GPA 3.0/4.0) at undergraduate level in business, social sciences, humanities, law or other relevant subjects, from an approved university or the international equivalent.
+Suitable for applicants who possess a minimum 2:1 honours degree (GPA approximately 3.0/4.0) at undergraduate level in business, social sciences, humanities, law or other relevant subjects, from an approved university or the international equivalent.

 If English is not your first language you are required to obtain a minimum IELTS score of 7.0 with a minimum of 6.0 in each category (or an equivalent English language qualification).